dbankier/TiShadow/README.md

 ```

 In the editor you can enter code and press Command+s to deploy the code
 snippet to all connected devices.
 Have a look at the demo [video](http://www.youtube.com/watch?v=xUggUXQArUM).

-**NEW** coding from the webpage now works much like a REPL and variables
+**NEW** coding from the webpage now works much like the REPL and variables
 are stored in a sandboxed context.
 See the next section.